Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-aceacdNX9WA,142.269831,152.279617.md

 ### Transcript

-> a thing called the novelist detonator it blows up rocks and stuff and it opens up the map and exposes resources and just
+> a thing called the novelist detonator it blows up rocks and stuff and it opens up the map and exposes resources and just helps establish dominance in general